Difference Between Job Analysis and Job Design

 What does Job Analysis Include?

-Under the job description, factors like the job tasks and responsibilities, working conditions, job title, tools and equipment as well as occupational hazards are mentioned.
-On the other hand, job specification contains the capabilities needed for a certain profile like educational qualifications, work experience, career skills, communication skills and interpersonal skills to perform all the tasks and responsibilities effectively.
+Under the job description, factors like the job tasks and responsibilities, working conditions, job title, tools and equipment, as well as occupational hazards are mentioned.
+On the other hand, a job specification contains the capabilities needed for a certain profile, like educational qualifications, work experience, career skills, communication skills and interpersonal skills to perform all the tasks and responsibilities effectively.
 Thus, while carrying out job analysis, you will require the following details:

 • Job Summary